16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 - Customer financing through Wisetack integration

-Who it is not for: Commercial painting companies running projects over $25,000 with progress billing, retention, and multi-week timelines.
+Who it is not for: Commercial painting companies running large projects with progress billing, retention, and multi-week timelines.
 Housecall Pro is optimized for residential service calls and same-day or multi-day jobs.
 It handles a $4,000 interior repaint perfectly.
 It struggles with a $75,000 commercial warehouse painting project requiring progress invoicing over 6 weeks.
 Commercial-focused painters need Agiled or Builder Prime for that workflow.

 11. Builder Prime: CRM and Estimating for Mid-Size Painting Companies

 Builder Prime is a CRM, estimating, and production management platform designed for home improvement contractors.
 Among painting companies, it has strong adoption with mid-size operations (5-15 crew members) doing both residential and commercial work.
-The Price Book feature lets painters build reusable estimating templates with pre-calculated pricing for common painting scenarios (per room, per square foot, per cabinet door) that reduce estimate generation time while maintaining accuracy.

 Key features: